View content

 Flexible learning tailored to your own interests and priorities are possible within the Independent Work-based Route (IWBR), enabling you to focus on an aspect of teaching, learning or educational leadership which is specifically relevant to their work in their own setting.
 In addition there is a Post Graduate Certificate pathway available: National Award for SEN Co-ordination.

-The teaching team is drawn from tutors with a range of research interests within the Faculty of Education.
+The teaching team is drawn from tutors with a range of research interests within the Faculty of Education and the Arts.
 Group seminars with a tutor and other students take place in evenings and/or Saturdays, these sessions will be accessed through a blended learning approach with a combination of online seminars, with some campus-based learning opportunities.

 Learning and teaching